rish-16/tp/docs/team/huyuxin0429.md

 * **New Feature**: Added the Prescription class
     * What it does: allows the user to record down prescriptions given to the patient.
-    * Justification: This allows medical professions to record down prescriptions provided to patients during each appointment.
-It also allows them to check past prescription history of patient.
+    * Justification: This allows medical professionals to record down prescriptions provided to patients during each appointment.
+It also allows them to check past prescription histories of patient.
-    * Highlights: This enhancement requires careful navigation of nested lists structures and modifying the storage serializer to deal with this structure.
+    * Highlights: This enhancement requires careful navigation of nested lists structures and modifies the storage serializer to deal with this structure.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=huyuxin0429&tabRepo=AY2122S1-CS2103-W14-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)